Boyer-Lindquist space-times and beyond: Meta-material analogues: Going beyond Boyer--Lindquist: Arbitrary Space-Times

-\begin{itemize} \item First, note that $\epsilon^{rr} = \mu^{rr}$.
-This is similar to something that we have seen several times before (the general point being that electromagnetic properties in the direction of the 3-vector $[g^{-1}]^{0i}$ are degenerate.)
+(This is related to what we saw happen for Boyer--Lindquist above (where we found $\epsilon^{\phi\phi}=\mu^{\phi\phi}$), and also for spherical symmetry in~\cite{Schuster:2018}.
+The general point is that electromagnetic properties in the direction of the 3-vector $\beta^i = [g^{-1}]^{0i}$ are degenerate.)